Deji Karim

-Abdul-Gafar Olatokumbo Ayodeji Lamar "Deji" Karim (/ˈdeɪʒi kəˈriːm/ DAY-zhee-_-kə-REEM; born November 18, 1986) is a former American football running back.
-He was drafted by the Jacksonville Jaguars in the 2010 NFL Draft.
-He played college football for Southern Illinois and Northeastern Oklahoma A&M College.
+Abdul-Gafar Olatokumbo Ayodeji Lamar "Deji" Karim (/ˈdeɪʒi kəˈriːm/ DAY-zhee-_-kə-REEM; born November 18, 1986) is an American former professional football player who was a running back in the National Football League (NFL).
+He was selected by the Jacksonville Jaguars in the 2010 NFL draft.
+He played college football for the Northeastern Oklahoma A&M Golden Norsemen and Southern Illinois Salukis.

-High School career
+Early life

 Karim attended Putnam City North High School in Oklahoma City where he was teammates with Arizona Cardinals quarterback Sam Bradford.
 He earned all state honors his senior year after he rushed for more than 2,000 yards and scored 28 TDs as a senior.
 He was not offered a scholarship although he did have interest from schools such as Colorado State, Kansas State, SMU, and Oklahoma State.

 College career

 Karim played two seasons (2005, 2006) at Northeastern Oklahoma A&M College.
 In those two seasons he rushed for 1,972 yards on 328 carries with 25 touchdowns.
 He also had 25 receptions for 315 yards and a receiving touchdown.

-Karim then transferred to Southern Illinois.
+Karim then transferred to Southern Illinois University.
 He led the Salukis in 2007 with eight rushing touchdowns, but missed the 2008 season with a knee injury.
 The 2009 season brought him national recognition as he led the Football Championship Subdivision with 1,694 rushing yards and guided Southern Illinois to the No. 1 national ranking for three weeks, its second-straight Missouri Valley Football Conference Championship and the Elite Eight of the FCS Playoffs.
 Karim broke the SIU single-season record for all-purpose yards (2,339) and averaged 30.9 yards on 14 kickoff returns with one touchdown.
 He was named a first-team All-American by four different services and was the MVFC Offensive Player of the Year.
 Karim finished third in the voting for the 2009 Walter Payton Award (awarded annually to the most outstanding offensive player in the Division I Football Championship Subdivision).

 He finished his career at Southern Illinois with 2,080 rushing yards, 26 rushing touchdowns, 10 career 100-yard rushing games and averaged 6.58 yards per carry.
 Karim only fumbled once in 351 career touches.